Hervey Bay uni student bound for Vanuatu

-She is among 10 people to be selected nationally to take part the program under Volunteers in Community Engagement (VOICE) in December.
+She is among 10 people to be selected nationally to take part in the program under Volunteers in Community Engagement (VOICE) in December.

 “I’ll go to Sydney first for a week-long induction then be placed in home-stay within a Vanuatu community.”